vindioai/QVBlock/README.md

 The QV Block can be integrated into:
 - Convolutional Neural Networks (CNNs)
 - Vision Transformers (ViTs)
-- Convolutional Vision Transformers (CvTs)
+- Convolutional Vision Transformers (CCTs)

 These integrations produce **QV model variants** for object classification.